rchampourlier/elixir-concurrency-in-pool/README.md

 `ElixirConcurrencyInPoolExample.run(1..5)` performs 3 things:
 - starts the pool (it has already been started when starting the application but the `start_pool/0` method can be called multiple times)
 - start 5 processing jobs for the 1..5 range,
-- collect the responses of the jobs.
+- collect the responses of the jobs and returns a list of all responses.

 ### start_pool/0

 This function is based on [elixir_poolboy_example](https://github.com/thestonefox/elixir_poolboy_example) where you will find more details.
+The concurrency is limited by `{:max_overflow, 2}`.

-The only change I made was this:
+The only change I made was handling the result of starting the supervisor to handle the case when the pool has already been started:

 ```elixir
 case Supervisor.start_link(children, options) do